StringManolo/vulnera/CONTRIBUTE.md

 ### CLI
-Contributions on the cli will be accepted.
-But don't make use of unusuall preinstaled tools.
+Contributions on the cli scripts will be accepted.
+But don't make use of not preinstaled tools like pup, w3m, lynx, etc.